AlexandreFenyo/net-monitor/README.md

 There are two probe types:

-- internal probes :
+- internal probes:

   Such a probe runs in the net-monitor server and is associated to a data set.
 Each time it collects a data, this data is pushes into the data set.
 There is currently one type of internal probe: SNMP probes, that collect network interfaces throughput.

     Internal probes are configured with a constant lifetime, that is the lifetime they specify when pushing a data to the data set.
 It is a static value that must be greater or equal to 0 second, or -1 to refer to the global default lifetime configured in the server.

-- external probes :
+- external probes:

   External probes can run anywhere, they just invoke a REST/JSON web service on the server to push some real-time data to a data set.